esterUOC/esterUOC.github.io/Challenge0/Lesson2.md

 layout: page
 ---

-## Creating/Adding files to our project
+## .h and .cpp files

-Before learning how to add/delete files from a project, we will explain why when we program in C++ and especially if we do OOO programming, we recommend creating two types of files:
+Before learning how to add/delete files from a project, we will explain why, when we program in C++, and especially if we do OOO programming, we highly recommend creating two types of files:
 	The .h, .hpp or headers or interface files
-	Els .cpp, .cxx, .c o implementation
+	The .cpp, .cxx, .c o implementation

 For .h or header files, the idea is that the contents of these files contain the declarations of things like C++ types, programmer-declared types, function declarations, as well as structure or class declarations.